Browse by Medical Category

 By creating extremely high-resolution images from within the artery, OCT can pinpoint the microscopic characteristics of a vulnerable plaque, as opposed to intravascular ultrasound (IVUS), which is more widely used, but has a lower resolution.
 Currently OCT is the only intravascular imaging technique with the resolution sufficient (approximately 10 µm) to delineate fine structures, such as thin fibrous caps and to characterize plaque types, such as lipid rich plaque.
 We have also discovered that OCT can detect subtle structural changes after PCI, such as plaque disruption including tissue prolapse and protrusion with high sensitivity.

-Researchers at Mass General are pioneers in the use of optical coherence tomography to view the coronary arteries at an unprecedented level.
-Over the past decade, we have led the way in using this technology by:
+The Mass General Cardiac OCT Research Laboratory are pioneers in the use of optical coherence tomography to view coronary arteries at an unprecedented level.
+Over the past two decades, we have led the way in using this technology by:

 The Massachusetts General Hospital Optical Coherence Tomography (OCT) Registry is led by a team of world class researchers who have devoted their careers to pioneering OCT imaging.
 Meet the team behind the OCT registry, including: